 What Is The Diagnostic Testing For PCOS?

-Blood test for
+Blood test for:

-2.Thyroid function test
+2. Thyroid function test

 The blood level of testosterone is elevated in almost all patients with Polycystic Ovary Syndrome.

 A frustrating practical problem is that most laboratories have an erroneously high normal range for testosterone.
 In most normal women, the blood level of testosterone is usually less than 30 ng/dl.; However, many laboratories report under 60 ng/dl as normal.
-Often I see a patient with clinical features of Polycystic Ovary Syndrome whose testosterone is about 50 ng/dl.; They have been told by their physician that their testosterone is in the normal range and that they do not have Polycystic Ovary Syndrome.
+Often I see a patient with clinical features of Polycystic Ovary Syndrome whose testosterone is about 50 ng/dl.
+Unfortunately, their physician tell them that their testosterone is in the normal range and that they do not have Polycystic Ovary Syndrome.
 Wrong!
-In a woman with clinical features of Polycystic Ovary Syndrome, a testosterone level more than 30 ng/dl is high and is in line with the diagnosis of Polycystic Ovary Syndrome.

 Caution: